hirschsn/batch-job-indicator/README.md

   -n SEC       Number of seconds between two checks
 ```

+Note: The program closes SEC (-n parameter) after the last notification has been closed
+(right click on icon -> Close).

 ## License

 For the code see LICENSE for details.
 The icons are public domain.